-When you buy furniture on the internet, it’s easy to forget the finer things that you’d notice only when shopping in the store.
-Seat depth in particular is one of the things that comes to the forefront.
+Shopping for furniture online can be convenient, but it’s important to remember the details that you don’t notice until you’re in a store – like seat depth.
 If your new sofa arrives and you discover that you need to sit instead of sitting upon it may be able to find comfort by adding an ottoman to the set-up.

 4. Slip-On A Cover

 Similar to the seat’s depth, it is impossible to be sure of how the upholstery will feel when you look at your computer’s display.
 The good news is that a slipcover can make up for chairs or sofas that feel too sticky, numb, or just plain rough.

 Choose a cover/sofa mattress that is simple to clean and is made to match the dimensions of your furniture.
 There are companies that specialize in custom covers for a wide variety of IKEA’s best-loved sofas, which can result in an overall feeling of cleanliness.

 It’s one thing if the new couch has poor cushioning or upholstery that isn’t as cloud-like however it’s a completely other matter if the couch isn’t stable as you sit down on it.
 It is important that a couch is properly balanced when someone sits down on it.
 Uneven legs can be corrected with pads or shims from a hardware store, according to Popular Mechanics.

 Why my sofa might be bad for my posture?

 Sofas are one of the most important pieces of furniture in your living room.
 But a sofa hurting your back is something that you should think about.
 According to a survey, you might be ruining your back just because of bad posture.